alexrudnick/dissertation/BURNDOWN.md

       the current focus word more, like attenuate the weight as you get farther out.
       * MAYBE SKIP?
 Weight word vectors by their tf/idf or similar.
-  * learn how to train doc2vec
+  * DONE learn how to train doc2vec
     * does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?
     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!
     * DONE be able to load up saved models
-    * how much text do we use to train a model?
+    * DONE how much text do we use to train a model?
       * DONE how much can we fit in memory for training?
         * we can fit Spanish wikipedia
       * how does training data size affect quality?